Healthcare Professionals

 Largest real-world study

-470-patient private practice study — 92% success rate
+470-patient private practice study, 92% success rate.

 How to Refer a Patient to Neuromonics

-Identify the candidate
+01Identify the candidate

-Neuromonics is appropriate for patients with subjective tinnitus causing moderate to severe distress — affecting sleep, concentration, emotional wellbeing, or quality of life.
+Neuromonics is appropriate for patients with subjective tinnitus causing moderate to severe distress, affecting sleep, concentration, emotional wellbeing, or quality of life.
 There are no contraindications for the acoustic therapy itself.
 Patients with pulsatile tinnitus should have vascular causes ruled out before referral.

-Direct them to the app
+02Direct them to the app

-Set expectations
+03Set expectations

-Monitor and support
+04Monitor and support

-You can track patient progress through the Neuromonics provider portal.
+Track patient progress through the Neuromonics provider portal.
 Patients who combine Neuromonics with CBT for tinnitus distress show the strongest outcomes.
 For patients with co-occurring hearing loss, hearing aids should be prescribed concurrently.

 Patients with subjective tinnitus causing moderate to severe distress — affecting sleep, concentration, emotional wellbeing, or daily functioning.
 Patients with pulsatile tinnitus should have vascular causes ruled out before referral.